In this article you will find:

 How to verify a store - 5 ways

-In view of the numerous cases of displaying fake products impersonating brand-name products and the difficulty of recovering money from dishonest sellers, Shoper has prepared a set of methods to help verify which seller is reliable, so as to reduce the risk.
+In view of the numerous cases of counterfeit products being displayed pretending to be brand-name products and the difficulty of recovering money from dishonest sellers, Shoper has prepared a set of methods to help verify which one is reliable, so as to reduce the risk.

 1. marketplace or store?